nirtamir2/talks/2025-06-26/src/slides.md

 [click]
 validateUser is a function my teammate wrote - I don't need to took at the implementation to see what it throws.
-Each yield* might introduce a new error type.
+Each yield may introduce a new type of error, which the compiler then collects.
-The compiler collects them all.

 [click]
-Every possible failure is visible.
+Notice that the code focuses on the happy path, but every possible failure is visible.
-No hidden surprises.
 -->

 ---